Tarakote Raj

-Tarakote formerly Shergarh-Tarakote Estate was a quasi princely state in Korei, Odisha which was established under the Mughal Empire as a Sarakaar and was later reduced to an intermediary princely estate during the subsequent Maratha and the British rule.
+Tarakote formerly Shergarh-Tarakote Estate was a quasi princely rump state in Korei, Odisha which was established under the Mughal Empire as a Sarakaar and overtime evolved into an intermediary princely estate during the subsequent Maratha and the British rule.
 Its capital was at Tarakote, in the western part of the present day Korei block.

-The state was bounded in the north by Baitarani River, Labanga hill in the west, Madala hill in the east and by the Brahmani river in the south.
+The state was bounded in the north by Baitarani River, Labanga hill in the west, Madala hill in the east and by the Kharasrota River in the south.

 History

 Mughal period

-Shergarh State was established in 1632 by the Mughal general Syed Baqar Habibullah Ali Mirza.
 During the 1630s, the Mughal rule in Odisha was de-stabilized due to the rebellions of the Afghans and the local gadjat kings.
-Under the order of Emperor Shahjahan himself, a military general of Nadia named Syed Baqar Habibullah Ali Mirza was sent to the Mughal cantonment at Jajanagar (established by Man Singh) to aid the then Mughal Subedar of Odisha, Shehzada Shah Shuja (the son of Emperor Shahab-ud-din Muhammad Khurram Shahjahan).
+Under the order of Emperor Shahjahan himself, a military general of Nadia named Syed Luftullah Ali Mirza was sent to the Mughal cantonment at Jajanagar (established by Man Singh) to aid the then Mughal Subedar of Odisha, Shehzada Shah Shuja (the son of Emperor Shahab-ud-din Muhammad Khurram Shahjahan).

-Habibullah had a brother named Syed Inayatullah Ali Mirza, who was a Qazi (jurist) by profession, he came to Odisha along with his brother.
-Having successfully crushed the local rebellions, both the brothers returned to the Korei cantonment.
+Lutfullah had a brother named Syed Karimullah Ali Mirza, who was a Qazi (jurist) by profession, who came to Odisha along with his brother.
+Having successfully crushed the local rebellions, both the brothers returned to the Jajpur cantonment.
 It was during this time that the neighbouring tribal kingdom of Sabaragada refused to submit their territories and accept the Mughal suzerainty, they also killed the Safeer (Rajdoot, messenger of the Subedaar).
-Baqar marched towards Sabaragada (lying in the northwest part of today's Jajpur district), with his army.
+Lutfullah marched towards Sabaragada (lying in the northwest part of today's Jajpur district), with his army.

-Sabaragada was ruled by the Sabara tribe and hence it got its name from it Sabara (the tribe) and gada (meaning fort) hence it literally meant the 'fort of the Sabaras'.
-Baqar surrounded the fort from all sides and seized the fort.
-Having no other option the Sabara chieftain, Bangara Gunua submitted to Baqar Ali Mirza and accepted the Mughal suzerainty and the overlordship of the King Emperor.
+Sabaragada was ruled by the Sabara tribe, and hence derived its name from them, Sabara (the tribe) and gada (meaning fort), literally translating to the "Fort of the Sabaras."
+Lutfullah Ali Mirza surrounded the fort from all sides and eventually seized it.
+Having no other option, the Sabara chieftain submitted to Lutfullah Ali Mirza and accepted Mughal suzerainty, acknowledging the overlordship of the King-Emperor.

+Luftullah then changed the name of Sabaragada to Shergarh, symbolising the Mughal imperialism and dominance in the area.
+However, earlier Mughal administrative records complicate this narrative.
+The Ain‑i‑Akbari, compiled by Abul Fazl during the reign of Akbar between 1589 and 1596, already lists "Shergarh" as one of the 21 mahal forts under the Cuttack Sarkar.
+According to this record, Shergarh maintained a military contingent of 20 cavalry and 200 infantry.
+The fort was governed by a Brahmin ruler who paid an annual revenue of 1,408,580 dams to the Mughal administration, indicating its integration into the imperial fiscal and military framework well before Lutfullah's campaign.
+The absence of substantial intermediate records between the late 16th century and 1632 leaves this transitional phase insufficiently documented, contributing to ongoing historiographical uncertainty regarding the fort's political and administrative evolution.

-Baqar changed the name of Sabaragada to Shergarh, symbolising the Mughal imperialism and dominance in the area.
-However to honor the tribal leader, he built a new fort over the ruins of Sabaragada fort and named it after him Bangar-e-kot (kot, in Persian meaning fort) [present day : Bangarkote].
+However to honor the tribal leader, Lutfullah built a new fort over the ruins of Sabaragada fort and named it after him Bangar-e-kot (kot, in Persian meaning fort) [present day : Bangarkote].